Utah car seat laws frequently change as lawmakers do their best to protect the young bundles of joy.

 Frequently Asked Questions

-Why do children need to ride in a belt-positioning booster seat?
+Why do children need to ride in a belt-positioning booster seat in Utah?

 After children exceed the limits of their child restraint, they’re still not tall enough for an adult seat belt and won’t be adequately protected by a seat belt alone.
 The booster seat provides proper positioning, so the lap and shoulder belt will work correctly.